Rangi42/polishedcrystal/README.md

 * Add: Replace NES with Wii.
 * Add: Purple overworld sprites (used for Eusine, Koga, Janine, PokéManiacs, Hex Maniacs, Burglars, Executive♂s, and GameCube).
 * Add: Option to run by default.
+* Add: Trees randomly give one, two, or three Berries.
 * Add: Proper text for Gym Leader rematches.
 * Add: Access the last Unown chamber with a Fairy-type Pokémon, not Ho-Oh.
 * Add: Former Mystery Gift girl in Goldenrod Dept. Store now gives a random Berry every day.